Surrendering Your Pet

 We can only take in animals when we have space for them.
 We are a small scale facility and do not want to stress out our animals by having kennels too compacted.
 We are not a government run facility therefore we are not required to be open intake and are not required to accept each animal that comes through our doors.

 Surrenders are only done by appointment

 Appointments must be made in order to surrender an animal because they must be able to pass a health and behavior evaluation.
 If they cannot pass the evaluation, we cannot accept them into our adoption program.

-Per our adoption contract, any animal adopted from us is required to be returned to our facility.
-These animals have first right to open kennel availability because we do not want them ending up elsewhere.
+Per our adoption contract, any animal adopted from us is can be surrendered to our facility.
+Any surrender fees will apply, Many shelters are currently full and the SPCA of Solano County is no different.
+We will do our best to accommodate you pet but if there isn’t any space you will have to wait for something to open up. if you are able to rehome your pet that was adopted from us send us an email with new owners info se we can update the microchip for you.
 If your pet was adopted from a separate facility, please reach out to them first to see if they have the clause of taking back animals adopted from them.
-If your animal was adopted from our facility, please send us an email to inform us of your return.
+If your animal was adopted from our facility, please send us an email to inform us of your need to surrender..